Home

 Method:-

-Place a large saucepan on a low heat and gently fry the onions and garlic in the vegetable oil for 10 to 15 minutes.
+Place a large saucepan on a low heat and gently fry the onions in the vegetable oil for 10 to 15 minutes.
 It needs to be a low heat so that the onions turn translucent but not browned.
+For the last five minutes of this step, add the garlic.
+This will ensure that the garlic is cooked and and doesn't burn.

-Throw in the remainder of the ingredients, bring to the boil and simmer uncovered on a low heat for 30 minutes or until it reaches the consistency that you like.
+Throw in the remainder of the ingredients re-apply the heat and bring your sauce to the boil.
+Lastly simmer uncovered on a low heat for about 30 minutes or until it reaches the consistency that you like.

 You can use the sauce immediately or store in the refrigerator for up to a week.